dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

 the telephone was awarded to Alexander Graham Bell.
 We could use this technology.
 Stores aren't set up to handle a large influx of calls so we need to come up with a way to organize this quickly.
-Since we won't be able to set up new phones systems for this situation the best way I can think of handling this would be for employees to use they're own phones.
+Since we won't be able to set up new phone systems for this situation the best way I can think of handling this would be for employees to use they're own phones.
 You can't just announce a series of phone numbers and publish them.
 That wouldn't work.
 Well every store has at least one number that is public so that's the one you can announce to